tihonovgena/Portfolio/README.md

 ### [Lost in Abyss](https://github.com/tihonovgena/Portfolio_PlanetProject)

-A solo-developed exploration advanture game inspired by Astroneer and Outer Wilds and such titles as Made in Abyss, Dungeon delicious.
+A solo-developed exploration advanture game inspired by Astroneer and Outer Wilds and such titles as Made in Abyss, Dungeon delicious
-Mix of Death stranding, Peak and Cairn mechanics.
+Mix of Death stranding, Peak and Cairn mechanics
-Main gameplay mechanics: Path creation, Exploration, Survival.
+Main gameplay mechanics: Path creation, Exploration, Survival

 ---